KshitizSareen/FocusUp-SFHacks-2022/README.md

 ## Accomplishments that we're proud of

 We are very proud that we developed something which will raise public awareness towards mental health.
 Also, the precision of the application outlines all of our hard work as well as dedication.
 We started it from scratch and finished all the small details in time.

+We also built the entire API, backend services, front-end and hosted them on the app engine in a span of 42 hours.

+We also made sure to keep our app scalable, if there is a large user load.

 ## What we learned